 - Each assumption would normally take account of potential anti-selection. - One party in a relationship may have the right (or the administration of the relationship may give the privilege) to exercise certain options.
 That party may be expected to exercise those options to the detriment of the other party in the relationship if it is to the first party's advantage to do so.
-The first party may be an insurer's policy owner, a benefits plan's member, a borrower, a lender, or a shareholder. - .20 Examples are the right or privilege of a pension plan member to select his or her retirement date when the pensions at various retirement ages are not actuarially equivalent, policy owner to renew term life insurance at its expiry for a stipulated premium, mortgagor to prepay principal, or an issuer to call a bond or redeem a preferred share, and
+The first party may be an insurer's policyholder, a benefits plan's member, a borrower, a lender, or a shareholder. - .20 Examples are the right or privilege of a pension plan member to select his or her retirement date when the pensions at various retirement ages are not actuarially equivalent, policyholder to renew term life insurance at its expiry for a stipulated premium, mortgagor to prepay principal, or an issuer to call a bond or redeem a preferred share, and

-- a shareholder to retract a share. - A particular policy owner or plan member exercising a particular option may not be sure that the chosen option is the most advantageous.
-It is plausible, however, and experience has shown, that policy owners and plan members who can profit from doing so tend to exercise those options to the detriment of the insurer or plan.
-In the above example of a policy owner's right to renew term life insurance, the stipulated renewal premium on an unhealthy life insured may be less than the premium for a new policy whose purchase is subject to underwriting, in which case the policy owner will tend to exercise the renewal option.
-Alternatively, the policy owner may be able to purchase replacement insurance if the life insured is healthy for less than that renewal premium, and will tend to do that.
+- a shareholder to retract a share. - A particular policyholder or plan member exercising a particular option may not be sure that the chosen option is the most advantageous.
+It is plausible, however, and experience has shown, that policyholders and plan members who can profit from doing so tend to exercise those options to the detriment of the insurer or plan.
+In the above example of a policyholder's right to renew term life insurance, the stipulated renewal premium to an unhealthy policyholder is less than the premium for a new policy whose purchase is subject to underwriting; the healthy policyholder may be able to purchase replacement insurance for less than that renewal premium.

 - Anti-selection also occurs when price does not take proper account of risk classification and the customer is free to buy or not, or to select among sellers.
 For example, the conversion at retirement of an employee's accumulated fund in a defined contribution pension plan tends to be more attractive to a female than a male if the conversion basis is the same for both.
-Similarly, automobile collision insurance tends to be more attractive to a young single male than to other members of the driving population if the premium is uniform. - .23 The extent of anti-selection depends on the size of the advantage from each exercise of the option (for example, antiselection is dampened if the advantage to each policy owner is small even when the aggregate potential detriment to an insurer is large), the concomitance of exercise of the option (for example, election of a favourable early retirement pension may force the plan member into unwanted unemployment, or a policy owner (who is also the life insured) in ill health may be unable to afford to continue an insurance policy with a low premium), the policy owner's or plan member's difficulty in making the required judgment (for example, everyone knows his or her age, but a person may be unable to gauge the effect of ill health on longevity), and the sophistication of the policy owner, plan member, borrower, lender or shareholder.
+Similarly, automobile collision insurance tends to be more attractive to a young single male than to other members of the driving population if the premium is uniform. - .23 The extent of anti-selection depends on the size of the advantage from each exercise of the option (for example, antiselection is dampened if the advantage to each policyholder is small even when the aggregate potential detriment to an insurer is large), the concomitance of exercise of the option (for example, election of a favourable early retirement pension may force the plan member into unwanted unemployment, or a policyholder in ill health may be unable to afford to continue an insurance policy with a low premium), the policyholder's or plan member's difficulty in making the required judgment (for example, everyone knows his or her age, but a person in ill health may be unable to gauge its effect on longevity), and the sophistication of the policyholder, plan member, borrower, lender or shareholder.